joaopgrassi/nodefaultguid-analyzer/README.md

 ## Solution:

 The analyzer is pretty simple.
 It just scans for usages of `Guid.NewGuid()` and generates an error.
 As I'm still a beginner on this topic, the project it's just the default project template from VS with my try/read/try/error attempts until I got it do to what I wanted :).
-It's not perfect and there is definitely room for improvements for sure.
+It's not perfect and there is definitely room for improvements, so PRs are welcome!

 ## In action